vjaykrsna/ragbot/README.md

     -   The goal is to create a prompt that instructs the LLM to act as a data analyst.
 The prompt should guide the model to:
         -   Identify clear questions and their direct, concise answers from a conversation thread.
         -   Ignore conversational filler and irrelevant chatter.
-        -   Extract the information into a structured JSON format, like:
+        -   Extract the information into a structured JSON format.
-            ```json
-            {
-              "question": "The extracted user question.",
-              "answer": "The most direct and accurate answer found in the thread.",
-              "confidence_score": 0.9,
-              "source_thread_id": "thread_123"
-            }
-            ```
-        -   Provide a confidence score on how certain it is that the extracted answer correctly addresses the question.
 -   [ ] **2.3: Implement the Q&A extraction and knowledge base population.**
     -   Write a script that feeds the cleaned conversation threads and the master prompt to the Gemini API.
     -   Process the structured JSON output from the LLM.
     -   Generate embeddings for each Q&A pair and store them in the vector database.

 ### Phase 3: Telegram Bot & RAG Implementation
--   [ ] **3.1: Set up the main bot file (`bot.py`).**
+-   [ ] **3.1: Set up the main bot file (`bot.py`) using `python-telegram-bot`.**
+    -   This script will use the `BOT_TOKEN` to run as a standard Telegram bot.
     -   Load API keys from `.env`.
-    -   Create handlers for commands like `/start` and `/help`.
+    -   Create handlers for commands like `/start`, `/help`, and the admin `/sync` command.
-    -   Set up the main message handler for answering questions.
+    -   Set up the main message handler for answering user questions.
 -   [ ] **3.2: Implement the RAG (Retrieval-Augmented Generation) pipeline.**
-    -   **Retrieval Strategy Decision:**
-        -   **Option A (Simple):** Use a JSON file and keyword search.
-Fast to implement, but low-quality search.
-        -   **Option B (Recommended):** Use a vector database (e.g., ChromaDB) for semantic search.
-Requires learning about embeddings but provides far superior results.
     -   **Retrieval Implementation (Vector DB):**
         -   When a user asks a question, generate an embedding for their query.
         -   Use the vector database to find the most similar documents (Q&A pairs) from the knowledge base.